Cisco ISE on Amazon Web Services

 Click Next: Configure Instance Details.

-In the Step 3: Configure Instance Details window, enter the required details in the following fields:
+In the Step 3: Configure Instance Details window, enter the required details in the respective fields following the guidelines outlined:

-In the Advanced Details area, in the User Data area, click the As Text radio button and enter the key-value pairs in the following format:
+In the Advanced Details area, click the As Text radio button in the User Data section and enter the key-value pairs in the following format:

 hostname=<hostname of Cisco ISE>